PythonJournos/refactoring101/README.md

 * Write high-level tests for summarize output
 * Update Parser to return Candidate and Race classes
 * Update summary script to use Cand/Race objects returned by Parser class
+* Add another tree view of directory; doesn't look so different from _elex3_ tree view (mainly added models.py and test_models.py), but the underlying implementation has changed dramatically (hopefully for the better)
+* Add disclaimers about our pragmatic approach, vs more disciplined approaches involving test isolation, etc.